 Shower heads come in a wide variety of different finishes.
 While the most basic models are only available with a stainless steel finish, many manufacturers make fixtures in oil-rubbed bronze, polished brass, chrome, brushed nickel, matte black, and other finishes.
 There are advantages and disadvantages to the various finishes too: fixtures with matte finishes are less likely to show water stains and fingerprints, while metals with high-shine finishes tend to be more durable over time.
 Most buyers want their bathroom fixtures to match and will choose a shower head that matches the tub and sink faucets, drawer pulls, and towel racks.

-Though the idea of installing a shower head may sound intimidating, it’s actually an easy DIY project that requires fairly basic tools.
+Though the idea of replacing or installing a shower head may sound intimidating, it’s actually an easy DIY project that requires fairly basic tools.
 A wrench, plumber’s tape and screwdriver is all you need to install most shower heads on the market; they don’t require drilling or installing mounting equipment.

 Installing a low-flow shower head is really no different from installing a standard shower head.
 Because the size of shower spigots is standardized to 1/2 inch, compatibility between models should not be an issue.

-Here are answers to some frequently asked questions about water saving shower heads.
+Here are answers to some frequently asked questions about water-saving shower heads.

-Q. How much water can a water saving shower head save?
+Q. How much water can a water-saving shower head save?

 According to the EPA, the average family saves 2,700 gallons of water per year by using a WaterSense-certified low-flow shower head.